cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP2.md

 404: 150000, 416
 ```

-You will also develop a simple test application for our scheduler.
-This application will be a single-threaded periodic application with individual jobs doing some computations.
-It must do the following in order:
+We will also craft a simple test application for our scheduler.
+This application will be a single-threaded periodic app with jobs dedicated to calculating factorials.
+This periodic app should register with the scheduler (via admission control).
+It must specify its scheduling parameters during registration: the job Period and Processing Time, both given in **milliseconds**.

+Upon registration, the application should read the Proc filesystem entry to confirm its PID is listed, indicating acceptance.
+Following this, it should notify the scheduler of its readiness to commence by dispatching a YIELD message via the Proc filesystem.
+The app should then initiate the Real-Time Loop and start executing the periodic jobs.
+One job is analogous to one iteration of the Real-Time Loop.
+At the loop's conclusion, post completion of all periodic jobs, the app must de-register.
+This is done using the Proc filesystem.

 1. This periodic application must register itself with the scheduler (through admission control).
 During the registration process, it must specify its scheduling parameters: The Period of the jobs expressed in milliseconds and Processing Time of each job also expressed in milliseconds.